tz8/openmeteo_pv_forecast/README.md

 ## 🇬🇧 Overview

-**Open-Meteo PV Forecast** is a Home Assistant integration that calculates your photovoltaic power forecast locally, using up-to-date weather data from [Open-Meteo](https://open-meteo.com/).
+**Open-Meteo PV Forecast** is a Home Assistant integration that calculates your photovoltaic power forecast locally, using up-to-date weather data from Open-Meteo.

+- **Comprehensive forecasting:** The Open-Meteo Ensemble API uses multiple model runs with slightly different initial conditions for robust probabilistic weather forecasting.
+This provides not just the most likely yield (median), but also estimates for best and worst-case scenarios (maximum/minimum).
+Forecast values are available as sensors for each string, aggregated per inverter, and for your entire system.
 - **No cloud-based PV providers:** The forecast runs 100% locally and uses only public weather data from Open-Meteo (no other third parties!).
 - **No account required:** The Open-Meteo API is open for use, with no registration needed.
 - **Generous free quota:** The free tier easily covers the number of API calls needed for regular forecasts.